haiku/website/content/blog/waddlesplash/2022-11-14_haiku_activity_contract_report_october_2022.md

 korli made the kernel verify that drivers can be reloaded if necessary (i.e. we already have mounted the boot device) before unloading them.
 This may fix a few rather rate boot-failure issues.

-davidkarloy made changes to embed the hrev number in the bootloaders, so they can be clearly seen and when or what version a bootloader is from immediately apparent.
+davidkaroly made changes to embed the hrev number in the bootloaders, so they can be clearly seen and when or what version a bootloader is from immediately apparent.
 This is especially relevant to the EFI loader which is not updated with the rest of the OS.

 davidkaroly added the x86 32-bit EFI loader to the default builds.
 It should now be possible to boot regular 32-bit anyboot images via EFI.